 List of caveats to UV-A sunlight water purification

 - This method kills germs.
-If the water is already contaminated with chemicals from pollution, the chemicals will remain.
+However, if the water is already contaminated with chemicals from pollution, the chemicals will remain.
+Know your water source.

 - If the water is cloudy and dirty, it should be filtered first to allow the UV-A rays to effectively penetrate into the water.

 - The plastic water bottle should be no bigger than 2 liters.
 In moderately cloudy water, UV-A will lose 50 percent effectiveness at a depth of 10 mm (about 0.5 inch), whereas UV-A will only lose 25 percent effectiveness at a depth of 10 mm in clear water.
 Just use a typical size soda bottle or water bottle.

 The recommended bottle to use is a “PET” bottle.
 It is very common.
 Soda bottles.
 Water bottles.
 Soft drinks.
 Etc..

 PET, PolyEthylene Terephthalate, Recycle code #1 on bottom of bottle.

 Don’t use colored bottles.
 It must be a clear bottle.
 Again, it should be a clear plastic bottle (see note below about glass – which is evidently usually okay too).
 Some types of glass will block too much of the UV-A spectrum for this purpose.

 UPDATE: I discovered this during a recent re-check of SODIS information:

 Plastic or Glass, Does it matter for UV penetration?